scimusmn/mm-0116-dance-math/README.md

 # mm-0116-dance-math
 Track your dance moves at different speeds to learn about ratios.

 !!
-The below instructions are just notes, and must be finalized after project completion.
+The below instructions are temporary notes, and will be finalized after project completion.

 #Associated hardware
 1) 1920 x 1080 display